Why is it important that accreditation be done by an independent board?

 |

-How are the Standards being developed?
+How were the Standards developed?
 Did the IGG community have a chance to review them?

-A draft of the standards were published by IGGAB on April 30, 2023 and were open for review and public comment through the end of May 2023.
-Now that the public comment period has closed, the Board is reviewing all feedback and considering edits before they are finalized.
-Join our email list to stay informed as the Standards are finalized.
+A draft of the proposed Standards were published on April 30, 2023 and were open for review and public comment through the end of May 2023.
+After the public comment period closed, the Board thoroughly reviewed the feedback received from over 80 stakeholders and carefully considered edits before they were finalized in December 2023.
+View the published Professional Standards and Code of Ethics here.

 |